b97tsk/reactive-tree/README.md

 #### function connectSignal()

-Connect a signal. `connectSignal()` should only be called inside twigs' or branches' `handler` function.
-Any value emission from this signal causes those twigs or branches to react (twigs become dirty, branches schedule to run again).
+Connect a signal. `connectSignal()` should only be called inside a `handler` function (twigs' or branches').
+Any emission from this signal causes those twigs or branches to react (twigs become dirty, branches schedule to run again).

 #### function collectSignals()

-Collect signals connected inside the callback function, return an array of them.
+Collect signals inside the callback function, return an array of them.

 ### decorators